Policy-as-Prompt: Turning AI Governance Rules into Guardrails for AI Agents: Experimental Setup and Results

 \section{Experimental Setup and Results}

-This study evaluated the generation and enforcement of guardrail policies across two distinct LLM-powered systems in \texttt{HR} and Security Operations (\texttt{SecOps}) domains.
+This study evaluated the generation and enforcement of guardrail policies across two distinct LLM-powered systems in \texttt{Human Resource (HR)} and \texttt{Security Operations Centre (SOC)}) domains.
 The input artifacts for all models consisted of PRDs, technical design documents, and prompts extracted from the application source code.
+These artifacts were sourced from real-world, internal enterprise projects, representing authentic, in-production use cases.
 To ensure compatibility, all documents were converted to Markdown format, and any embedded images were replaced with textual descriptions generated by \texttt{gpt-4o}.
 All reported metrics are the average of multiple runs to ensure stability.